Attorneys ask court to intervene against U.S. over migrant kids' detention conditions

 The attorneys requested an immediate inspection of the facilities in the Rio Grande Valley and El Paso sectors by a public health expert.
 They also requested independent medical professionals be given access and that an emergency case management team be dispatched to speed release of children to parents and close relatives.

-Conditions at the Clint Border Patrol Station outside El Paso, Texas, sparked public outrage last week after the attorneys spoke out about conditions there.
-The documents filed late Wednesday highlight that their concerns are much broader.
+Conditions at the Clint Border Patrol Station outside El Paso, Texas, sparked public outrage last week after the attorneys spoke out.

+In a media tour of the facility on Wednesday, border officials did not allow photos or video to be taken but gave reporters a limited view of cells divided by demographics - young mothers with their children and young boy and girls held separately.
+Reporters saw some beds in the cells as well as kids on the floor with only blankets.

+In a large separate room in the facility teen boys were being held together and provided bunk beds.
+Showers are only provided every two or three days.

 Unaccompanied children - who cross the border alone or who have been separated from an adult they were traveling with - are supposed to be transferred quickly out of border patrol holding facilities and into the care of the Department of Health and Human Services (HHS), which runs shelters for migrant children.